zippy345/dsc-v3-tableau-visualizations-lab/README.md

     </center> </div>
 <br>

 Great work!
-Now we have an informative plot that illustrates profit by Sub-Category!
+Now we have an informative plot that illustrates profit by sub-category!

-## Visualizing Discounts versus Profits
+## Visualizing Orders by Region
-Next, let's create a chart that communicates the relationship between discount and profits among categories.
+Next, let's create a chart that visualizes the number of orders by region.

-### Create a Scatter Plot
+### Create a Regional Map
 1. Select the New Worksheet Icon from the from the sheets tab.

-2. Double click the Title bar on the Sheets pane and enter "Discounts versus Profits by Sub-Category".
-Make the type-face bold and change the size to 22.
+2. Double click the title bar on the Sheets pane and enter "Orders by Region".
+Center the title and change the font-size to 16.

-3. Then, double-click the tab for the current sheet in the Sheets tab and rename the tab "Discounts".

-4. Drag the `Orders.Profits (SUM)` pill from the Data pane to the Rows shelf.
-Then, drag the `Orders.Discounts (SUM)` pill to the columns shelf.
+3. Drag the `Orders.Orders Count` pill from the Data pane to the Rows shelf.
+Then, drag the `Orders.Postal-Code` pill to the Columns shelf.

+4. Next, select the Show Me Pane from the upper right hand corner of the screen and choose the Map visualization.
+Tableau will automatically rearrange the pills between the Row and Column shelf, like so:

+### Customize the Regional Map
+5. Next, go to the Marks card and change the `CNT(ORDERS)` pill to the Size attribute.
+Then, drag `Region` from the Data pane to the Marks card and change the attribute to color.

 5. Navigate to the Fit drop down on the Command bar at the top of the screen.
 Select "Entire View".